 Potential sources of tree nuts in a restaurant:

 - Baked goods such as cakes, cookies, crackers, donuts, pastries, pies, and baking mixes

 - Tree nut and/or peanut oils

-- Nut-flavoured coffees and liqueurs such as Frangelico (hazelnut flavoured) and Amaretto (almond flavoured)
+- Nut-flavored coffees and liqueurs such as Frangelico (hazelnut flavored) and Amaretto (almond-flavored)

 - Salads and salad dressings

 - Vegetarian dishes

 This one, I find, has to be the most common of all allergies I come across when I’m serving tables.
 Wheat is a type of grass that’s ground into flour, then used to make a vast variety of food products.

 - Most baked goods like bread, bread crumbs, cakes, cereals, cookies, crackers, donuts, muffins, pasta, baking mixes